skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 suspected that he was a servant of Mordan I would have slain him at once.
 The general was of the same kind: another Child of the Citadel."

-Finally Eomer speaks up, "How were they able to hide from you?"
+Finally Eomier speaks up, "How were they able to hide from you?"

 Her reply comes, "This is a question I have asked myself many times since Mordan arose.
 Do not mistake my blindness.
 I see everything.
 All